MicrosoftDocs/visualstudio-docs/docs/code-quality/code-analysis-for-cpp-corecheck.md

 Do not delete a raw pointer that is not an owner\<T>.
 See [C++ Core Guidelines I.11](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-raw).

 [C26402 DONT_HEAP_ALLOCATE_MOVABLE_RESULT](C26402.md)
-Return a scoped object instead of a heap-allocated if it has a move constructor .
+Return a scoped object instead of a heap-allocated if it has a move constructor.
 See [C++ Core Guidelines R.3](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rr-ptr).

 [C26408 NO_MALLOC_FREE](C26408.md)
   Avoid malloc() and free(), prefer the nothrow version of new with delete.
 See [C++ Core Guidelines R.10](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rr-mallocfree).